-The Didgeridoo (Yidaki)
+The didgeridoo (Yidaki)

 The didgeridoo (pronounced: didscheriduu) is one of the traditional musical instruments of the indigenous people of Australia - the Aborigines.
 Real didgeridoos are made from branches of a eucalyptus tree hollowed out by termites.
 These branches come from trees that are about five to six meters high and about 15 cm in diameter.
 Termites know how to hollow out a four meter high tree!
 The didgeridoo craftsmen know exactly which tree is usable, and they take only a few branches from each tree so that it stays alive.